Saba-Moshfegh/-picovoice-screening/Q4/explanation.md

 which is used to adjust the network's parameters during backpropagation.

 1. **Gradient Computation**:
-The gradient of the CTC loss with respect to the network’s output probabilities is:
+he gradient of the CTC loss with respect to the network’s predicted probabilities $P(x_t = v)$  is given by:
 $$
 \frac{\partial \text{Loss}}{\partial P(x_t = v)} = P(x_t = v) - \sum_{s \in \text{States}(v)} \text{Posterior}(t, s),
 $$
 where $\text{States}(v)$ refers to all states in the extended label sequence that emit the symbol $v$.

-2. **Gradient Updates**: The gradient of the loss is computed and used to update the network parameters,
-3. improving alignment and predictions over time.
+2. **Gradient Updates**: The gradient of the loss is computed and used to update the network parameters, improving alignment and predictions over time.